 All data used in this study is available online at zenodo.org, DOI: insert DOI here when paper is submitted.

 References

+Should reference the PDO and here is the key paper:

+Mantua, N. J., S. R. Hare, Y. Zhang, J. M. Wallace, and R. C. Francis.
+1997.
+A Pacific interdecadal climate oscillation with impacts on salmon production.
+Bulletin of the American Meteorological Society 78:1069-1079.

+Need italics for scientific names in Andrews reference and Hannah too,

+Small “j” for jordani in Rothlisberg

+Fix spelling of “Atmospheric” in Ruckleshaus

+Something major is missing in the Campos et al. reference

+Rothlisberg needs pages and journal not in all caps

 Andrews, K. S., and T. P. Quinn.
 2012.
 Combining fishing and acoustic monitoring data to evaluate the distribution and movements of Spotted Ratfish Hydrolagus colliei.
 Marine Biology 159(4):769–782.